 If your TRAP enters the tax-free retirement phase prior to 01 July 2017, the TRAP reform discussed below does not apply to you.
 If your TRAP enters the tax-free retirement phase after 01 July 2017, the TRAP reform only applies for the period between 01 July 2017 and the date you meet the Nil condition of release.

 Entering the tax-free retirement phase brings the tax exemption, but also brings the pension within the transfer balance cap regime.
-Therefore, careful planning ahead of time is a required to avoid the breach of the transfer balance cap.
+Therefore, careful planning ahead of time is required to avoid the breach of the transfer balance cap.

 1. Enter the tax-free retirement phase on 65th Birthday